abdirashidabubakar50/abdirashidabubakar50/README.md

 # 💫 About Me:
-# Software engineering student @ ALX and IT Student @JKUAT
+# ALX Certified Software Engineer with Backend Specialization and IT Student @JKUAT

 # 💻 Tech Stack: